haydenbp/Fair-Chance-Finder/README.md

 Fair-Chance-Finder

 Search "Fair Chance" on indeed.com in the state of your choice.

-run the code snippet and it will display a prompt with the company names and locations dilimited by a semicolon
+run the code snippet and it will display a prompt where you can copy the data.

-copy and paste into a spreadsheet program
+paste into a spreadsheet program

+use the =Unique(A:B) function to sort out duplicates.